epi2me-labs/modbam2bed/README.md

 of an abiguous nature, as defined by the two threshold probabilities are masked and used (along with substitutions and deletions) in the definition of the "score" (column 5) and "coverage" (column 10) entries of the bedMethyl file.
+In the case of `?`-style `MM` subtags, where a lack of a recorded call should not be taken as implying a canonical-base call, the "no call" count is incremented.
+The "no call" count is used in the calculation of "coverage" and also the denominator of "score".

 > The description of the [bedMethyl](https://www.encodeproject.org/data-standards/wgbs/)
 > format on the ENCODE project website is rather loose.
 The definitions below are chosen pragmatically.